Ronny Chieng: Career

-The new "docu-comedy", titled Ronny Chieng Takes Chinatown, was released in 2022 and co-stars YouTuber David Fung, with guest appearances from fellow Shang-Chi actor Simu Liu and professional NBA player Jeremy Lin.
+The new "docu-comedy", titled Ronny Chieng Takes Chinatown, was released in 2022.
+The film co-stars YouTuber David Fung, with guest appearances from fellow Shang-Chi actor Simu Liu and professional NBA player Jeremy Lin.
 Chieng's second Netflix special, Speakeasy, was released on 5 April 2022.

 In October 2022, Chieng commented on Rishi Sunak becoming Britain's first Asian Prime Minister during a Daily Show segment.
-He said, “I know everyone is excited that this is the first Asian prime minister, but let’s be clear: Indians are not Asians, OK?
-They’re still people — great people — just not Asian people.”
-Many internet netizens have criticized the joke, particularly Indians.
+He said, "I know everyone is excited that this is the first Asian prime minister, but let's be clear: Indians are not Asians, OK?
+They're still people—great people—just not Asian people.”
+Many internet netizens have criticized the comment, particularly Indians.

+In July 2024, Mayor of Honolulu, Rick Blangiardi signed a proclamation that 27 July, will be known as Ronny Chieng Day for his contributions to the entertainment industry, during Chieng's stay in Honolulu for his The Love to Hate It tour.

+In November 2024, Chieng was featured in the lineup for Comics Come Home 28 at TD Garden in Boston, Massachusetts.

+Starting in season 14 of King of the Hill, Chieng became the new voice of Kahn Souphanousinphone who was previously voiced in earlier seasons by Toby Huss.

+On 15 July 2025, Chieng and Hasan Minhaj announced Hasan Hates Ronny | Ronny Hates Hasan, a co-headlining North American tour.
+Minhaj has called Chieng a "sadistic pervert" because of his activities on Instagram.

 Personal life

-Chieng has lived in New York City since moving to the U.S. in 2015.
+Chieng has lived in New York City since moving back to the U.S. in 2015.
 He is married to Hannah Pham.
-Although he lived in Australia for a decade, he does not have citizenship or permanent residency status there.
-He practises Brazilian jiujitsu and holds the rank of blue belt.
+The couple met and began dating while studying commerce and law at the University of Melbourne.
+Pham later obtained a master's degree in law at New York University and worked as an attorney in the United States.
+Although Chieng lived in Australia for a decade, he does not have citizenship or permanent residency status there.
+In April 2025, Chieng became a United States citizen.

+He practices Brazilian jiu-jitsu and holds the rank of blue belt.

-In 2018, Chieng joked that he had a fear of dogs on The Daily Show, but later clarified in an interview that he was "100% not scared of dogs".
-He is an avid collector of watches, an interest that first began with a Seiko 5 that he purchased during his university years in Australia.
+Chieng is an avid collector of watches, an interest that first began with a Seiko 5 that he purchased during his university years in Australia.
 His watch collection was featured on an episode of the Hodinkee series Talking Watches and includes a rare variant of the Seiko Chronograph Ref.
-6139-6010 (widely acknowledged as being worn by Bruce Lee) and a vintage GMT-Master Ref.
+6139-6010 and a vintage GMT-Master Ref.
 16753 "Root Beer".
 Another of his watches, a two-tone Rolex dated to 1984 that he inherited from his late father, appeared on an episode of Antiques Roadshow and was valued at $5,000.